Daniel Guggenheim School of Aerospace Engineering

 Launch Your Dreams

-Georgia Tech is the only university in the nation that owns and controls an interplanetary spacecraft.
+Georgia Tech is the only university in the nation that owned and controlled an interplanetary spacecraft.

 Blank Space (medium)